-- A Bachelor's Degree in a related field from an accredited program required.
+- Bachelor's degree in Anthropology, Archaeology or related field from an accredited university.

-- Minimum 8 years of related experience conducting construction monitoring activities; field investigations, surveys and project studies; archaeological excavation, artififact identification and associated field work.
+- 8 years of related professional experience conducting construction monitoring activities, field investigations, surveys and project studies, archaeological excavation, artifact identification and associated field work.

 - Prior consulting experience a plus.

-- Advanced knowledge of federal and state regulations relating to historic preservation such as the National Historic Preservation Act.
+- Knowledge of federal and state regulations relating to cultural resources such as the National Historic Preservation Act.

 - Excellent written and verbal communication skills, specifically for preparation of technical reports and proposal writing, are required.